RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 ####  2.5.1 Object Processing

 As a rule, the order of objects in the message is not changed.
-The database software processes objects one by one, starting with the first recognised object in the message. <font color="orange">It is the user's responsibility to order the objects in the message to make sure that all references can be resolved.
+The database software processes objects one by one, starting with the first recognised object in the message.
+It is the user's responsibility to order the objects in the message to make sure that all references can be resolved.
 The only exception to this is when "AUTO NIC handles" are used.
 These generate an automatically assigned value for the "nic-hdl:" attribute in the **person** or **role** objects.
 When the database software finds an object that references an "AUTO NIC handle", this object is placed on an internal queue for later processing.
 This is to ensure that all objects containing "AUTO NIC handle" are processed before any other object that can reference them.
 This internal queue is processed after the first pass through all objects in the update message.

 The same process applies to organisation object names.
 These are specified with an "AUTO name".
 References can also be made from other objects in the update message to this "AUTO name".

 It is recommended that you avoid complex arrangements of auto generated values in a single update message.
 An example of a complex arrangement might be an update containing a **person** object with a "nic-hdl:" value of &lt;auto-1&gt;, a **role** object with a "nic-hdl:" value of &lt;auto-2&gt; and referencing the **person** &lt;auto-1&gt; and a **mntner** referencing the **role** object &lt;auto-2&gt;.
 This can be made to work with careful ordering of the objects in the update message, but the wrong ordering will cause part of this update to fail.
 Such an update is better done with multiple update messages.
 "Keep it simple" and you will avoid many potential problems.

-OR

-Since the order can matter, the database software tries to figure out the best order of execution.
-“AUTO-n” attributes to be referenced by other objects in the same update will be resolved, as long as the “n” number is consistent.

-You can avoid complex arrangements of auto generated values in a single update message by sending consecutive updates instead.
-An example of a complex arrangement might be an update containing a **person** object with "nic-hdl: auto-1”, a **role** object with "nic-hdl: auto-2” and referencing the **person** auto-1 and a **mntner** referencing the **role** object auto-2. </font>

 When processing each individual object, the software makes many checks including that: